RidaHurrani/TransiTask/README.md

 **Your Friendly Scheduling Assistant**

-TransiTask is a comprehensive productivity tool tailored for students moving to a new city for college or university.
-Transitioning to a new environment can be overwhelming, especially when juggling academics, social life, and daily tasks.
-TransiTask is here to simplify your life, helping you stay organized, manage your time, and settle into your new city with ease.

-**Overview**

-TransiTask is a web application designed to streamline your daily tasks, appointments, and schedules.
-It's perfect for students who are adjusting to a new city and want to efficiently manage their time while exploring their surroundings.
-With its intuitive features and user-friendly interface, TransiTask helps students settle into their new surroundings while staying organized and on top of their schedules.
+TransiTask is a versatile web application designed to meet the unique needs of diverse groups living in urban neighborhoods.
+Whether you're a student or newcomer who has recently moved to the city, an older adult navigating daily life, or anyone adjusting to unfamiliar surroundings, TransiTask offers a seamless way to stay organized, manage your time, and integrate into your environment with confidence.
+With its intuitive features and user-friendly interface, TransiTask ensures you have the tools needed to thrive in your urban community.

 **Features**

 **- Task Management**

-Create, update, and delete tasks to keep track of your academic and personal to-dos.
+Create, update, and delete tasks to keep track of your personal tasks.
-Stay organized with a list of everything you need to accomplish, from submitting assignments to running daily errands.
+Stay organized with a list of everything you need to accomplish, from meeting deadlines to running daily errands.

 **- Google Calendar Integration**
 Sync your Google Calendar to view all events and deadlines in one place.
 Get reminders for upcoming tasks and events to ensure you're always prepared and on time.
 Add new events seamlessly, ensuring you're always on top of your schedule.
-Easily keep track of orientation sessions, academic deadlines, and social events.

 **- Interactive Calendar**
 Use the built-in calendar to plan your week or month at a glance.